cwinkelmann/deepfaune/README.md

 ---
-# FOR LINUX USERS (or WINDOWS USERS used to Python)
+# FOR LINUX USERS (or MAC/WINDOWS USERS used to Python)
 ---

 ### 1. Get the source code of the latest release, directly from this site.